 These horses are not well suited to treeless use in general, HOWEVER – most horses with this conformation have some muscle wastage as well, from ill-fitting treed saddles that perpetuate the condition.
 If you are a lightweight rider and are doing mild to moderate work, the Sensation may be able to help your horse further develop his topline.
 We have many riders who are riding high withered or “A” frame horses with some specialized padding with great success.
 If in doubt, send us some pictures!

 This horse shows a classic case of an atrophied back – You can almost see the imprint of the saddle on his back.
 If you follow the roundness of his rib cage, the roundness ends abruptly where the muscle has atrophied from an ill-fitting saddle.
 The muscles drop away from the spine, and from looking at the rest of his body, its easy to see this horse was not born with this topline.
-For a lightweight, skilled rider, this horse could be outfitted in a Sensation with a special shimming system designed to “fill in the gaps” until his muscles begin to rebuild.
+This horse could be outfitted in a Sensation with a special shimming system designed to “fill in the gaps” until his muscles begin to rebuild.
 As the topline develops, the rider can adjust the padding as necessary.
-Each case like this is individual, so be sure to send pictures if your horse’s back is similar to this, and you think he could benefit from a treeless saddle.